feedm3/event-guru-backend/README.md

 - For tests a .env.test file with all variables from the .env.example
 - Enable TTL on the `event-guru-events-cache` dynamodb table

+## Notes
+- Only 500 events are stored to any location, even if there are more
+- Only german cities are used!

 ### Mail with AWS SES

 You have to react to bounce and complaint messages.
 We do this via SNS which is connected to